 The Canadian Outdoor Leadership Training program is a dynamic semester designed to train high quality and well-rounded outdoor educators and guides.

 Applicants are accepted on a first qualified basis, based on the date of application and receipt of a signed enrolment contract and deposit.
-Applicants will be assessed using criteria that includes application forms, an interview and reference checks.
+Applicants will be assessed using criteria that include application forms, an interview and reference checks.
 Applicants whose first language is not English will be assessed for language proficiency.

 Language Proficiency Assessment Policy